The Family Farmer:

 * * *

 Wilcox wipes off his boots on the grass outside the kitchen door.
 His house is more than a hundred years old: a two-story, white frame farmhouse with green shutters, built on traditional lines, with a foot-thick skin to protect it against Midwestern winters and a storm cellar out back for the summer twister season when even foot-thick walls aren't enough to keep the weather furies out.
 The kitchen, according to custom, is one of the largest rooms, though its size is the only way it resembles its predecessors.
-The Wilcoxes remodeled it two years ago—a good year for farmers—and in place of the wood stove stands a Whirlpool "Connoisseur" electric range with see-through door and, next to it on a counter, and a microwave oven.
+The Wilcoxes remodeled it two years ago—a good year for farmers—and in place of the wood stove stands a Whirlpool "Connoisseur" electric range with see-through oven door and, next to it on a counter, a microwave oven.
 Wilcox pours a cup of coffee and sits down.

 "Four years ago I paid $1,500 an acre for the piece I have now.
 A guy came out from town and, like they say in the movies, he made me an offer I couldn't refuse."
 Those 100 acres might sell for as much as $400,000 today, if Wilcox were selling.
 "I wouldn't take $4,000 for it today.
 I think 'ground' "—both more intimate and less pretentious a noun, in wide use among those who farm—"is the best investment you can have right now."